Liberal democracy: Populism

 There is no one agreed upon definition of populism, with a broader definition settled upon following a conference at the London School of Economics in 1967.
-Populism academically faces criticism as an ideology with calls from Academics to abandon Populism as a descriptor due to its vagueness.
+Academically, the term "populism" faces criticism that it should be abandoned as a descriptor due to its vagueness.
 It is typically not fundamentally undemocratic, but it is often anti-liberal.
-Many will agree on certain features that characterize populism and populists: a conflict between 'the people' and 'the elites', with populists siding with 'the people' and strong disdain for opposition and negative media using labels such as 'fake news'.
+Many will agree on certain features that characterize populism and populists: a conflict between "the people" and "the elites", with populists siding with "the people", and strong disdain for opposition and negative media using labels such as "fake news".

-Populism is a form of majoritarianism, threatening some of the core principles of liberal democracy such as the rights of the individual.
-Examples of these can vary from Freedom of movement via control on Immigration, or perhaps opposition to Liberal Social Values such as gay marriage.
-Populists do this by appealing to the feelings and emotions of the people whilst offering solutions- often vastly simplified- to complex problems.

-Populism is a particular threat to the liberal democracy because it exploits the weaknesses of the liberal democratic system.
-A key weakness of liberal democracies highlighted in 'How Democracies Die', is the conundrum that suppressing populist movements or parties can be seen to be illiberal.
+Populism is a form of majoritarianism, threatening some of the core principles of liberal democracy, such as the rights of the individual.
+Examples of these can vary from freedom of movement via control on immigration, or opposition to liberal social values such as gay marriage.
+Populists do this by appealing to the feelings and emotions of the people whilst offering solutions, often vastly simplified, to complex problems.
+Populism is a particular threat to liberal democracy because it exploits the weaknesses of the liberal democratic system.
+A key weakness of liberal democracies highlighted in How Democracies Die is the conundrum that suppressing populist movements or parties can be seen to be illiberal.
+Populism also exploits the inherent differences between democracy and liberalism.
+For liberal democracy to be effective, a degree of compromise is required, as protecting the rights of the individual take precedence if they are threatened by the will of the majority, more commonly known as a tyranny of the majority.
+Majoritarianism is so ingrained in populism that this core value of a liberal democracy is under threat.
+This brings into question how effectively liberal democracy can defend itself from populism.

-According to Takis Papas in his work Populism and Liberal Democracy: A Comparative and Theoretical Analysis, “democracy has two opposites, one liberal, the other populist”.
-Whereas liberalism accepts a notion of society composed of multiple divisions, populism only acknowledges a society of ‘the people’ versus ‘the elites’.
-The fundamental beliefs of the populist voter consist of: the belief that oneself is powerless and is a victim of the powerful; a “sense of enmity” rooted in “moral indignation and resentfulness”; and a “longing for future redemption” through the actions of a charismatic leader.
-This mindset results in, says Papas, a feeling of victimhood caused by the belief that the society is “made up of victims and perpetrators”.
-Other characteristic of a populist voter is that they are “distinctively irrational” because of the “disproportionate role of emotions and morality” when making a political decision like voting.
-Moreover, through self-deception they are “wilfully ignorant”.
-In addition, they are “intuitively… and unsettlingly principled” rather than a more “pragmatic” liberal voter.
+According to Takis Papas in his work Populism and Liberal Democracy: A Comparative and Theoretical Analysis, "democracy has two opposites, one liberal, the other populist".
+Whereas liberalism accepts a notion of society composed of multiple divisions, populism only acknowledges a society of "the people" versus "the elites".
+The fundamental beliefs of the populist voter consist of: the belief that oneself is powerless and is a victim of the powerful; a "sense of enmity" rooted in "moral indignation and resentfulness"; and a "longing for future redemption" through the actions of a charismatic leader.
+Papas says this mindset results in a feeling of victimhood caused by the belief that the society is "made up of victims and perpetrators".
+Other characteristic of a populist voter is that they are "distinctively irrational" because of the "disproportionate role of emotions and morality" when making a political decision like voting.
+Moreover, through self-deception they are "wilfully ignorant".
+In addition, they are "intuitively… and unsettlingly principled" rather than a more "pragmatic" liberal voter.

-Another reason why populism is a threat to Liberal Democracy is because it exploits the inherent differences between 'Democracy' and 'Liberalism'.
-For liberal democracy to be effective, a degree of compromise is required as protecting the rights of the individual take precedence if they are threatened by the will of the majority, more commonly known as a tyranny of the majority.
-Majoritarianism is so ingrained in the populist ideology that this core value of a liberal democracy is under threat.
-This therefore brings into question how effectively liberal democracy can defend itself from populism.